Liozon/projet-appmob/README.md

 ## Presentation of the app

-To read and learn more about this app, please read the [app presentation here](https://github.com/Liozon/projet-appmob/blob/master/PRESENTATION.md).
+To read and learn more about this app, please kindly read the [app presentation here](https://github.com/Liozon/projet-appmob/blob/master/PRESENTATION.md).

 ## Installation procedure